What Size Ceiling Fan Do I Need?

 If your ceiling fan will not start, use the steps below to determine cause of the problem:

 What is the Proper Ceiling Fan Direction?

 Ceiling fans are the must-have home appliance for summer, but did you know that ceiling fans are also handy in the fall and winter?
-Changing the direction of your ceiling fan in the summer and winter not only makes you feel comfier, but it also allows you to adjust the thermostat and give your ac or heating unit a much needed break (your wallet will also get some much-needed rest, trust us).
+Changing the direction of your ceiling fan in the summer and winter not only makes you feel comfy, but it also allows you to adjust the thermostat and give your AC or heating unit a much needed break (your wallet will also get some much-needed rest, trust us).
 Here's everything you need to know about changing your ceiling fan direction and how it can help you save.

 Cooling comfort is just a small benefit of using a ceiling fan in the summer.
 Homeowners who use ceiling fans during the summer can save as much as 40 percent on air conditioning bills.